rasmenis/Digital-Portfolio-Term4/BUSINESS COMMUNICATION/Reflection_Business Communication.md

 # Business Communication – Reflection (STAR Technique)

 ## Situation
-As part of the **Work Readiness and Professional Development** module, I completed a **Business Communication assessment** designed to test my understanding of key communication principles used in professional environments.
+As part of the **Work Readiness**, I completed a **Business Communication assessment** designed to test my understanding of key communication principles used in professional environments.
 The activity focused on **formal language, tone in emails, non-verbal communication,** and **virtual meeting etiquette**, all of which are essential skills for workplace success.

 ---